 Businesses are learning to shape their strategies around human-centric storytelling.
 Perhaps the most straightforward way to do that could be through micro-influencers.
 These are everyday people who have built rapport and trust with an intimate and engaged community.
 Evidently, there has been a 465% increase in searches for “influencer marketing” on Google since 2016.

 Every successful influencer has built a tight-knit circle of devoted followers, and this is ideal.
 Oftentimes, when brands are promoting their product, their goal is to create a community around their brand.
-With influencer marketing, they’re able to jump the steps and achieve just that.
+With influencer marketing, they’re able to jump the steps and achieve just that because influencer-generated content offers a level of authenticity and relatability that other potential marketing tactics are unable to generate.

 Essentially, influencer marketing helps in building trust between brands and services.
-As such, they’re able to promote brand awareness and brand salience.
-They get conversions by reaching out to a specific target audience — all via a singular content material.
+As such, the best forms of influencer-generated content are able to promote brand awareness and brand salience.
+They get conversions by reaching out to a specific target audience — all through a singular content material.

 We share tips on how to create engaging content across platforms.